Carbon Stars as Standard Candles: An Empirical Test for the Reddening, Metallicity, and Age Sensitivity of the J-region Asymptotic Giant Branch (JAGB) Method: JAGB Measurements in M31

+In the reddening-corrected case, we found no significant correlation between the mode and metallicity ($\rho=-0.30$, p = 0.342).
+Therefore, our results show that any differences in metallicity had a negligible empirical effect on the observed mode of the JAGB star luminosity function for this metallicity range of $-0.18<[M/H]<-0.26$~dex.

-We also note metallicity had a small impact on the skew ($\rho=+0.39$) and scatter ($\rho=+0.52$).
+We also note metallicity had a small impact on the spread ($\rho=+0.64$, p = 0.026).
 We hypothesize this is because M31's metal-rich RGB stars are so red that they contaminate the faint end of the JAGB star luminosity function.
-This would cause both an increase in the scatter and skew of the JAGB star luminosity function in higher-metallicity regions.
+This would cause both an increase in the spread of the JAGB star luminosity function in higher-metallicity regions.
+We found no significant correlation between the metallicity and skew of the JAGB star LF ($\rho=+0.07$, p = 0.829).